 IBJI patient Linda compares the differences in knee replacement then vs. now.

 Second Knee Replacement Years Later

 Linda’s right knee was replaced 13 years after her left knee in 2017.
 She says the second time around was like having a tooth pulled; it was much easier.

 The ease of the second knee replacement stemmed from two components: advancements in technology and IBJI’s OrthoSync program.
-The most influential advancement since Linda’s first surgery was now having the technology to allow Dr. Gordon to personalize the orientation of the knee replacement device to better fit each patients’ individual knee.
+The most influential advancement since Linda’s first surgery was now having the technology to allow her surgeon to personalize the orientation of the knee replacement device to better fit each patients’ individual knee.

 IBJI's OrthoSync Program Helped in Recovery

 The other factor that fostered Linda’s success was her participation in IBJI’s OrthoSync program.
 This program assists joint replacement patients in planning for and coordinating care during their recovery.
-“Dr. Gordon explained everything to me and even included my granddaughter in the game plan.
-He’s easy to talk to, has good bedside manner, and he didn’t rush me.”
+“My surgeon explained everything to me and even included my granddaughter in the game plan.
+He was easy to talk to, had good bedside manner, and he didn’t rush me.”
 By proactively setting goals and tracking her progress following surgery, Linda could be assured she was on track to achieve a better outcome throughout her recovery.